Physical spaces means portions of schools, school grounds, and other Edmonton Public School Board (EPSB) facilities.

 - Signage and plaques recognizing sponsors and donors shall be modest, in good taste, and complement the style and design of the facility or project.

-- All proposed names and deliberations of District administration and naming committees described in this regulation shall be treated as confidential.
+- All proposed names and deliberations of Division administration and naming committees described in this regulation shall be treated as confidential.
 Announcements regarding the naming shall only be made once confirmation of the approval of the Superintendent and notification of the Board and the sponsor or donor has been received.

 - The names recommended and approved shall: